Continuation Nordic Countries 2017

 Saturday, June 10

 On Saturday, June 10, we arrived in Oslo, Norway and were greeted excitedly by Nena and Jochen, who were elated about our three-day sojourn in their country.
-When we arrived at the hotel where we were scheduled to stay, we were greeted by a few more of the organizers, Solveig and Cate.
+When we arrived at the hotel where we were scheduled to stay, we were greeted by a few more of the organizers, Solveig, Cate, Kari Sissel and Anette.

-Vassula at the Oslo, Norway Meeting in Litteraturhset June 10, 2017
+Vassula at the Oslo, Norway Meeting in Litteraturhuset June 10, 2017